ai-cfia/ai-cfia-ia-acia.github.io/docs/about/team/the-software-development-team.md

 I’m currently completing my onboarding process.
 But soon, I'll be working on the AI Lab website and everything linked to the Communication aspect in this branch.

-This internship is part of my Computer Enginnering formation at the École de Technologie Supérieure.
-I like to learn new things and I hope that my passage at the ACIA will bring me new knowledges.
+This internship is part of my Computer Engineering degree at the École de Technologie Supérieure.
+I like to learn new things and I hope that my passage at the CFIA will bring me new knowledge.

 - Mail: <clement.deffes@inspection.gc.ca>